ptsteadman/notebook/stories/summer-of-entropy.md

 An one-legged dachshund jumped over Chris's feet, chasing a group of sleek, beautiful dogs.
-The dogs were running in circles around the bar's veranda, wriggling between benches and tables full of young people in work clothes.
+The dogs were running in circles around the bar's veranda, wriggling between wooden benches and tables full of young people.
-Puddles from an earlier rain sat on the wooden surfaces, reflecting a golden evening sunlight.
 As Chris turned to watch the dogs, he caught the eyes of a skinny, dark-haired woman, and smiled at her.

 "Hi, are you here for the tech meetup?"
 Chris asked.